COMPASS Test of the ACT

 The writing essay is administered in the form of "e-Write", which uses an internet scoring engine to evaluate results instantaneously.
 This section is used to identify the skill level of students in areas such as focus and content.

-This section of the COMPASS test ACT is used to understand the ability of students in Pre-algebra and algebra.
+This section is used to understand the ability of students in Pre-algebra and algebra.

 - English as a Second Language (ESL)